Concealed carry: Pakistan

 Pakistan allows any citizen with a firearm licence to carry a concealed handgun, except in educational institutions, hostels or boarding and lodging houses, fairs, gatherings or processions of a political, religious, ceremonial or sectarian character, and on the premises of courts of law or public offices.

 Philippines

 Concealed carry in the Philippines requires a Permit To Carry (PTC), which may be issued to licensed firearms owners based on threats to their lives or because of the inherent risk of their profession.
 The Permit to Carry must be renewed annually.

 During gun ban, which is the time of election or as declared by the president, no civilian can carry a gun outside residence even with PTC.

+In some private learning institutions, CCW (Carrying Concealed Weapon) is permitted by the management of the institution.
+Here are the necessary scenarios for a student to request or have a CCW in the institution: When a student is a possible target of life, if the student has experienced sexual harassment, if the student is a VIP student, etc. The student/s may be restricted to 1 non lethal weapon.
+VIP students and endangered students are immune to the gun ban during all elections.
+Permit to Carry is signed by the institution for the student.

 Poland

 Polish firearm licences for handguns allow concealed carry, regardless of whether they are given for self defence or sporting reasons.
 Self defence licences are only for those the police consider at heightened risk of attack, and are rare.
 Sports shooting licences require active participation in competitions every year.